patrickisaac/Todo-List/README.md

 Another Todo List!

 Creating a page that allows users to add items onto a list.
-Trying to understand DOM manipulation while keeping everything responsive.

-Designing page using Mobile-First method (320px)

 Practicing the following skills:

 HTML
 CSS
-JavaScript
+JavaScript (Expanding my knowledge of DOM manipulation)